wmde/wikiba.se/source/extend.md

 ### Other additions

 As if templates, extensions and gadgets weren't enough, there are many other ways you can customize your Wikibase installation.
-Here are some of the most common.
+Here are some of the most commonly used.

 #### Interface messages